Determining if and when to exercise your stock options is hard. Vested can help.

 The problem with this "best practice" is that very few people actually do it.
 Most of us wait until something happens before we think about exercising our options.

 If you strongly believe your company's stock is going to go upwards, and you can handle the costs associated with exercising, it may be beneficial to exercise.
 For most people, however, the costs and risks are too high.
-In that case, it's likely better to get a risk-free loan for your options, sell your options, or simply wait and see.
+In that case, it's likely better to get risk free financing for your options, sell your options, or simply wait and see.

 Consider the Alternative Minimum Tax (AMT) when exercising your stock options.
 In short, you'll potentially owe a huge bill to the IRS after exercising your stock, even before you sell it.